jamiepearcey/authless/workflows/README.md

 # Authless Temporal Workflows

+**⚠️ STATUS: Basic Integration Complete (40%)**

-This directory contains Temporal workflow definitions and workers for the Authless SaaS platform.
+This directory contains Temporal workflow definitions and workers for the Authless SaaS architecture foundation.
+The integration demonstrates workflow orchestration patterns but is currently limited to basic examples.
+Production workflows for complex SaaS business processes are planned but not yet implemented.

 ## 🏗️ **Architecture**